 The opposite of creative is reactive.
 Both words are composed of the same letters only the order differs.
 The same reality and two completely different angles.
 A reactive process is aimed at avoiding loss, fear, grief and pain, so it always brings limitations and bias.
 A reactive intervention follows a past experience and a creative intervention contains free space for a future breakthrough or unification of what is divided.
 Such as reactivity is based on fear, so is creativity based on trust.
 Dualism (indoor/outdoor, beautiful/ugly; right/wrong, etc.) is caused by a lack of trust and compassion.

-Leadership and the big picture
+Inner leadership and the big picture

 As a leader is more and more confronted with the bias and limitations of his mind and as he’s frequently astonished by what is possible after creating free space, he is in the process of understanding that ‘coincidence’ is an essential building block in each process.
 He or she then will deliberately start to make room for serendipity (the unsought find) and synchronicity (more than just a coincidence) amongst his/hers participants in the process.
 The leader will then just set a frame or postpone defining end results as long as possible.
-Implicitely this means that his need for control will have less impact on the process of ‘learning from the future’.
+Implicitely this means that his need for control will have less impact on the process of ‘learning from the flow of things’.

 The fastest way to become a leader is first to become a master in listening, observing and sensing the highest possible of what is evolving.
 Deep states of presence and awareness are well known by top athletes in sport.
 A good example is the story of a certain professional golf player of how he prepares for a stroke.
 He, unlike most golfers, does not focus on his drive.
 He prepares at first by observing, sensing and connecting to the bigger picture.
 He senses the heat of the sun and observes the clouds.
 He senses the smell and the gradient of the grass.
 He listens to the wind and the trees.